Vickouma77/alx-backend-javascript/0x04-TypeScript/README.md

 * Allowed editors: `vi`, `vim`, `emacs`, `Visual Studio Code`
 * All your files will be executed on Ubuntu 18.04 LTS using `NodeJS 12.11.x`
+* All your files should end with a new line
+* Your code should use the `ts` extension when possible

 ## More Info